Wheeler Bisimulations

-Let $ \mathcal{L} \subseteq \Sigma^* $.
-As mentioned in the introduction, up to isomorphism there exists a unique (state)-minimal Wheeler DFA $ (\mathcal{A}, \le) $ such that $ \mathcal{L}(\mathcal{A}) = \mathcal{L} $.
+Let $ \mathcal{L} \subseteq \Sigma^* $ be a Wheeler language.
+As mentioned in the introduction, up to isomorphism there exists a unique (state)-minimal Wheeler DFA $ (\mathcal{A}, \le) $ such that $ \mathcal{L}(\mathcal{A}) = \mathcal{L} $~\cite{alanko2021wheeler}.
 The first result in the paper is a simple example showing that this is not true for Wheeler NFAs (analogously, in general there is not a unique minimal NFA recognizing a given regular language).

 \begin{example} Consider the regular language $ \mathcal{L} = a a^* $.
-No (Wheeler) NFA with one state can recognize $ \mathcal{L} $, and Figure \ref{fig:minimalNFAnotunique} shows two non-isomorphic Wheeler NFAs with two states recognizing $ \mathcal{L} $.
+No (Wheeler) NFA with one state can recognize $ \mathcal{L} $, and Figure~\ref{fig:minimalNFAnotunique} shows two non-isomorphic Wheeler NFAs with two states recognizing $ \mathcal{L} $.

 \end{example}